What is Partition Chromatography?

 - Take out the paper and dry it.

-- If the sample components are separated showing colours then dry it in ordinary light.
-If it is a colourless component then dry it in UV lamp.
+- If the sample components are separated, showing colours, then dry them in ordinary light.
+If it is a colourless component, then dry it in a UV lamp.

 - Store the chromatogram